ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 └─────────────────────────────────┴───────┘
 ```

-## RegExpTree Dictionary {#regexp-tree-dictionary}
+## Regular Expression Tree Dictionary {#regexp-tree-dictionary}

-RegExpTree Dictionary is designed to store multiple regular expressions in a dictionary, and query if a string could match one or multiple regular expressions.
-In some scenarios, for example, User Agent Parser, this data structure is very useful.
-We can use it in both local and cloud environments.
+Regular expression tree dictionaries are a special type of dictionary which represent the mapping from key to attributes using a tree of regular expressions.
+There are some use cases, e.g. parsing of (user agent)[https://en.wikipedia.org/wiki/User_agent] strings, which can be expressed elegantly with regexp tree dictionaries.

-### Use RegExpTree Dictionary in local environment
+### Use Regular Expression Tree Dictionary in ClickHouse Open-Source Environment

-In local environment, we create RegexpTree dictionary by a yaml file:
+Regular expression tree dictionaries are defined in ClickHouse open-source using the YAMLRegExpTree source which is provided the path to a YAML file containing the regular expression tree.

 ```sql
 create dictionary regexp_dict